Pavlov123/semantic_indexer/README.md

 		the python logging system see the [relevant python documentation] (https://docs.python.org/2/library/logging.html)

+2. Ensure the database tables are created.

+	1. run create-tables.py to create the database tables.

 Running indexer/index.py
 ------------------------
 index.py will output a unique session id, that has been passed